ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 - : dir_handle -> string option = <fun>
 ```

-I'm also going to define a simple recursive function which I can use to
+I'm also going to define a simple recursive function that I can use to
-convert the `filesystem` type into a string for (eg) printing:
+convert the `filesystem` type into a string for (e.g.) printing:

 ```ocaml
 # let rec string_of_filesystem fs =